 also need testing to check for possible problems such as enlarged veins in your digestive tract or liver cancer.

 If cirrhosis becomes life-threatening, then

 a liver transplant may be an option.
 But a transplant is

 expensive, organs are hard to find, and it doesn't always work.

-cirrhosis is getting worse, you may choose to get care that focuses on your
+If your cirrhosis is getting worse, you may want to make

 important end-of-life decisions, such as writing a